-Fund for the years ended December 31, 2018 and 2017.
+[] We have examined the audited financial statements for North Pacific Union Conference of Seventh-day Adventists and North Pacific Union Conference Association of Seventh-day Adventists (Revolving Fund) for the years ended December 31, 2019 and 2018.
 They are materially correct.
-Please provide final copies (in the format noted below) to our administrative officers, the chair of our Audit Committee, and other individuals as required by policy. [] We have examined the audited financial statements for North Pacific Union Conference Association Revolving Fund for the years ended December 31, 2018 and 2017.
+Please provide final copies (in the format noted below) to our administrative officers, the chair of our Audit Committee, and other individuals as required by policy.

+- We have examined the audited financial statements for North Pacific Union Conference of Seventh-day Adventists and North Pacific Union Conference Association of Seventh-day Adventists (Revolving Fund) for the years ended December 31, 2019 and 2018.
 Please make the corrections or adjustments to the financial statements described below.
 Please consider the suggested changes to the audit communication letter described below.
-Then please provide final copies (in the format noted below) to our administrative officers, the chair of our Audit Committee, and other individuals as required by policy.
+Then please provide final copies (in the format noted below) to our administrative officers, the chair of our Audit Committee, and other individuals as required by policy. - 1.
+NR/NP Interest Rates: Show rate as it was at December 31, 2019 (5% and 2.25%), then with an asterisk I would reference the subsequent rate change (4.5% and 1.75%.) - 2.
+Balance Sheet Due to and from other funds: Balances should be within the Combined Total column, for both Due to and Due from other funds.
+Better clarity - 3.
+Balance Sheet Unrestricted allocated: I would add the reference of "Note10" for clarity and reference. - 4.
+Page 27 Note 27: change of wording, Great West Life & Annuity Insurance Company Empower Retirement.